 Does art interest you?
 If so, a visit to the St. Louis Art Museum should be on your list of things to do in St. Louis.

 Even better, the place offers many interesting exhibitions to see.
-This way, even those not too much into art are sure to find something that interests them at the Museum.
+This way, even those not too much into art will find something that interests them at the Museum.
 So, if you are in St. Louis, consider checking out the St. Louis Art Museum – you might be surprised at how much you enjoy it.

 Plus, if you get hungry while touring the museum, you can always head to the museum’s cafe for a bite to eat.
 They offer a variety of sandwiches, salads, soups, and desserts.